Click on a topic below to learn more.

 A fraudster can cause you financial loss without having to make any personal contact with you.
 They are always thinking of new and different scams to take advantage of people.

-Unfortunately there so many types of scams they cannot all be listed here, and it is also difficult to guess what the next new scam will be.
+Unfortunately there are so many types of scams they cannot all be listed here, and it is also difficult to guess what the next new scam will be.
 Examples of some of the more common consumer fraud scams include:

 Identity Theft: The fraudster uses your personal and financial information to steal from you.
 This is the top fraud across North America.